nicolasboulay/index2share/README.md

 * "IndexFile" a 'magic' string
 * A file version number to identify this format ("1")
-* file size in byte
+* original file size in byte
-* A list of absolute path, one by line
+* A list of absolute path, one by line, used as link

 ###PERFORMANCE

 The program is fast but use lot of memory.
-It could index 30 000 files in less than 3s, using around 250MB.
+It could index 30 000 files in less than 3s, using around 250MB of RAM.
 When a file is copied, the limit is the slower drive.
 Usb key could be slow.
 For each file, the directory have been explored, the size of file is taken, an .idx